-Do you give presentations abroad or to multicultural audiences?
+Do you want some advice on giving presentations abroad or to multicultural audiences?

 The international flavour of many people's jobs naturally means that there is greater interaction between people from different cultures.

-Within the business environment, understanding and coping with intercultural differences between people is critical to ensuring that interpersonal communication is successful.
+Within the business environment, understanding and coping with cultural differences between people is critical to ensuring that interpersonal communication is successful.

 - Firstly, it minimises the possibility of misunderstandings and/or the causing of offense through intercultural mishaps.

 - Secondly, it is a means to maximising the potential of business relationships through the utilization of intercultural differences productively.

 One area within the business environment in which cultural awareness is a necessity is in the business presentation.

 Directors, managers, salespeople, consultants and business personnel are regularly required to deliver presentations.
 However, when one is asked to give a presentation to an audience from a different culture there are intercultural factors that can hinder the success of a presentation.

 By way of illustrating some of the cultural differences in presentations, these tips to effective cross cultural presentations are offered.